Man, this pandemic has been rough. On everyone.

 Upon arrival, you will also have your temperature taken with a contact-free thermometer and asked the following questions before being allowed entry:

-Have you had a fever, cough, or cold/flu-like symptoms in the past 14 days?
+Have you had a fever, cough, or cold/flu-like symptoms in the past 14 days, with or without a positive COVID test?

 Have you had contact with anyone who has shown any cold/flu-like symptoms in the past 14 days?